 This toolkit contains a comprehensive guide for attracting, interviewing, hiring and managing interns.
 TLH has partnered with the Greater Tallahassee Chamber of Commerce, FSU, FAMU and TCC to promote the toolkit as a resource for local organizations to create or improve internship programs.
-Through expanded opportunities for internships, TLH hopes students will make connections, gain experience and discover all the reasons to make Tallahassee their home.
+Through expanded opportunities for internships, TLH hoped students will make connections, gain experience and discover all the reasons to make Tallahassee their home.

 “Power Center” Internships – As Florida’s capital city, Tallahassee is home to not only the Governor, the State Legislature and the Florida Supreme Court, but also 35 separate state agencies which employ thousands of Tallahassee residents.
-TLH believes the opportunity to participate in the process and implementation of public policy decisions is a powerful tool for differentiating Tallahassee from other Florida cities competing for young professionals.
+TLH believed the opportunity to participate in the process and implementation of public policy decisions is a powerful tool for differentiating Tallahassee from other Florida cities competing for young professionals.

 Enlightenment and Engagement – Through various research methods, TLH discovered that students who connect with groups who are actively engaged in Tallahassee community events tend to stay in the Capital City area after graduation.
 TLH promoted Tallahassee and the surrounding areas by cultivating relationships with individuals and groups who would formally, and informally, serve as ambassadors for Tallahassee.
 Driven by ambassadors (community members who LOVE Tallahassee), TLH planned to implement a campaign promoting everything Tallahassee has to offer.

 These are the people who helped make this project possible.

 - Jovita Bakker